Therapists in 92610

 Lake Forest, CA 92610

-I specialize in working with children, teens, and young adults, focusing on emotional regulation, trauma processing, and alleviating anxiety.
+I specialize in the use of EMDR treatment for women in addressing trauma.
+I also work with children and teens, focusing on emotional regulation, trauma processing, and alleviating anxiety.
 My approach involves play therapy for younger clients, helping them navigate big emotions, build resilience, and develop coping skills.
-For teens and young adults, I employ cognitive behavioral therapy to enhance their understanding of the interplay between thoughts, behaviors, and feelings, empowering them to initiate positive change.
+For teens, I employ cognitive behavioral therapy to enhance their understanding of the interplay between thoughts, behaviors, and feelings, empowering them to initiate positive change.
 Additionally, I incorporate somatic and mindfulness techniques across all age groups.

-I specialize in working with children, teens, and young adults, focusing on emotional regulation, trauma processing, and alleviating anxiety.
+I specialize in the use of EMDR treatment for women in addressing trauma.
+I also work with children and teens, focusing on emotional regulation, trauma processing, and alleviating anxiety.
 My approach involves play therapy for younger clients, helping them navigate big emotions, build resilience, and develop coping skills.
-For teens and young adults, I employ cognitive behavioral therapy to enhance their understanding of the interplay between thoughts, behaviors, and feelings, empowering them to initiate positive change.
+For teens, I employ cognitive behavioral therapy to enhance their understanding of the interplay between thoughts, behaviors, and feelings, empowering them to initiate positive change.
 Additionally, I incorporate somatic and mindfulness techniques across all age groups.

 (949) 506-5844 View (949) 506-5844

-Photo of David Serbin, Marriage & Family Therapist, MA, LMFT, LPCC
+Photo of Karl Stenske, Marriage & Family Therapist, LMFT, MA

 1 Endorsed